-Covered California and Contractor recognize the importance of adopting and expanding primary care payment models that provide the necessary revenue to fund accessible, data-driven, team-based care with accountability for providing high-quality, equitable care, and managing the total cost of care.
+1) Covered California and Contractor recognize the importance of adopting and expanding primary care payment models that provide the necessary revenue to fund accessible, data-driven, team-based care with accountability for providing high-quality, equitable care, and managing the total cost of care.
+Contractor must report on its primary care payment models using the Health Care Payment Learning and Action Network Alternative Payment Model (HCP LAN APM) categories and associated subcategories of fee for service with no link to quality and value (Category 1), fee for service with a link to quality and value (Category 2), alternative payment models built on a fee for service structure such as shared savings (Category 3), and population-based payment (Category 4).
+A combination of payment models across categories may be the most effective to support advanced primary care.
+Contractor must report in the annual application for certification:

-- Contractor must report on its primary care payment models using the Health Care Payment Learning and Action Network Alternative Payment Model (HCP LAN APM) categories of fee for service with no link to quality and value (Category 1), fee for service with a link to quality and value (Category 2), alternative payment models built on a fee for service structure such as shared savings (Category 3), and population-based payment (Category 4).
-Contractor must report in the annual application for certification: - a) The number and percent of its contracted primary care clinicians paid using each HCP LAN APM category; - b) Total primary care spend, as defined by the Integrated Healthcare Association (IHA), and the percent of spend within each HCP LAN APM category; and - c) A description of the Contractor's payment model for its 5 largest physician groups, as defined by the number of providers, and how its primary care clinicians are paid. - 2) Contractor must adopt and progressively expand the percent of primary care clinicians paid through the HCP LAN APM categories of populationbased payment (Category 4) and alternative payment models built on a fee for service structure such as shared savings (Category 3). - 3) Contractor shall work with Covered California and other stakeholders to analyze the relationship between the percent of spend for primary care services with performance of the overall delivery system.
+- a) The number and percent of its contracted primary care clinicians paid using each HCP LAN APM category and associated subcategories; - b) Total primary care spend, as defined by the Integrated Healthcare Association (IHA), and the percent of spend within each HCP LAN APM category and associated subcategory; and - c) A description of the Contractor's payment model for its 5 largest physician groups, as defined by the number of providers, and how their primary care clinicians are paid. - 2) Contractor must adopt and progressively expand the percent of primary care clinicians paid through the HCP LAN APM categories of population-based payment (Category 4) and alternative payment models built on a fee for service structure such as shared savings (Category 3). - 3) Contractor shall work with Covered California and other stakeholders to analyze the relationship between the percent of spend for primary care services with performance of the overall delivery system.
 If the evidence shows that rebalancing to increase primary care spend improves quality or drives lower total cost of care, Covered California may set a target or floor for primary care spend in future Covered California requirements.